EarnIn: Legal challenges

+In August 2024, a class-action lawsuit was filed against EarnIn in the U.S. District Court for the Northern District of California alleging that the company's optional fees and tips constituted hidden interest payments, violating Georgia's Payday Loan Act and the federal Truth in Lending Act (TILA).

 In November 2024, the Attorney General for the District of Columbia filed a lawsuit against EarnIn, alleging that the company deceptively marketed its earned wage advance services.
 The case was dismissed after determining that EarnIn's advances were not loans.